Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 - Addressing potential governance issues that may arise.

 ## Next Steps for DAO Formation
-- Further discussions to refine the proposed structure and governance models.
+- Continue discussions in the designated Discord channel to refine the proposed structure and governance models based on community feedback, incorporating new insights and suggestions from members.
 - Identifying technical requirements and resources needed for DAO implementation.
 - Drafting a detailed proposal for community review and feedback.